10 Reasons Lincoln Was Secretly A Terrible President

 2 Overseeing A Concentration Camp

 It wasn’t just Native Americans who got to experience death camps during the Lincoln years.
 Welcome to Camp Douglas—the sort of place for which the phrase “hell on Earth” was coined.
-If you were a Confederate troop during the grim years of 1862–65, there was a good chance you’d wind up there—and an equally high chance that you’d die soon after.
+If you were a Confederate troop during the grim years of 1862 through 1965, there was a good chance you’d wind up there—and an equally high chance that you’d die soon after.
 Intended to house 6,000 prisoners, it usually held closer to 12,000, and such severe overcrowding had consequences.

 There wasn’t enough food, so inmates were fed on spoiled meat and potatoes.
 Sanitation was nonexistent and a lack of sewers meant piles of waste built up, creating a haven for bacteria.
 Smallpox, malaria, and other diseases ran rife, killing dozens.
 Rainstorms would turn the camp into a fetid mud bath, while the winter would freeze inmates to death.
 Vermin had run of the place and the prison hospital was overflowing with the bodies of the sick and disabled.

 It was Lincoln’s Guantanamo—a chamber of horrors on American soil that made a mockery of any claims of decency and justice.
-Although Jefferson Davis’ Confederacy oversaw equally brutal camps, Douglas remains a stain on Lincoln’s record as a place where ideals of hope and democracy went to die.
+Although Jefferson Davis’ Confederacy oversaw equally brutal camps, Camp Douglas remains a stain on Lincoln’s record as a place where ideals of hope and democracy went to die.

 1 Advocating Ethnic Cleansing